The Three Passes Trek

 We continue through Namche Bazaar, descend Namche Hill and cross the Dudh Koshi.
 We will trek back along familiar paths to Phakding where we will stay the night.

-After an early breakfast, we will head to the airstrip for our return journey to Kathmandu.
+After an early breakfast, we will begin our return journey to Kathmandu.

 A free day in Kathmandu to explore the city at your leisure